OkayAbedin/medbox/old/WOKWI_BEHAVIOR.md

 1. **When lid is CLOSED (magnet value 50-100)**:
    - The sensor outputs HIGH (1)
    - The threshold LED on the hall effect sensor is ON
-   - The MedBox LED remains OFF (normal state)
+   - The CareBox LED remains OFF (normal state)
    - Normal operation continues (alarms can be active)

 2. **When lid is OPEN (magnet value 0-49)**:
    - The sensor outputs LOW (0)
    - The threshold LED on the hall effect sensor is OFF
-   - The MedBox LED turns BLUE and stays blue while lid is open
+   - The CareBox LED turns BLUE and stays blue while lid is open
    - Any active alarms are cleared

 ## Testing

 1. Set the "Magnet" slider to 80-100 to simulate LID CLOSED
    - You should see HIGH reading in the serial monitor
-   - No blue LED on the MedBox
+   - No blue LED on the CareBox

 2. Set the "Magnet" slider to 0-40 to simulate LID OPEN
    - You should see LOW reading in the serial monitor
-   - Blue LED on the MedBox turns on
+   - Blue LED on the CareBox turns on
    - Alarms should clear if any were active

 The code has been updated to match this behavior exactly as it works in the Wokwi simulation.